 Cells called melanocytes produce pigment.
 When melanocytes die or stop producing pigment, skin develops light patches.
 Vitiligo is a disorder in which the immune system attacks melanocytes.
 It may be triggered by stress, sunburn, or chemical exposure.

 "Spilt milk" patches usually appear first on sun-exposed areas – face, lips, hands, arms, and feet.
-The condition can progress to genitals, inside the nose and mouth, and other parts of the body.
+The condition can progress to the genitals, inside the nose and mouth, and other parts of the body.
 Some patients experience premature whitening of hair, eyebrows, eyelashes, and facial hair.
-Vitiligo can also affect the colored portion (retina) of eyes.
+Vitiligo can also affect the colored portion (retina) of the eyes.

 Your personalized treatment plan may include: